NADIA WESTON

 Role and Responsibilities

-The Payment Order project was a business banking project that allowed me to become a Senior Product Designer.
+The Payment Order project was a business banking project that allowed me to be a Senior Product Designer.

-As a Product Designer, my goal is to create a user-centric solution that's data-driven and feasible based on project requirements and constraints.
-To do this, I'll need to dig deeper into the problem space, understand my users' pain points and needs, then map out the initial happy path.
+As a Product Designer, my objective is to develop user-centric solutions that are both data-driven and aligned with project requirements and constraints.
+To achieve this, I will delve deeply into the problem space, gaining a thorough understanding of users' pain points and needs, and then outline the initial "happy path."

 RESPONSIBILITIES